taq-community/taq-community.github.io/README.md

 ## Contributing

-This website is maintained by the TAQ community.
+This website is maintained by the TAQc community.
 Feel free to contribute by:

 1. Creating issues for bugs or feature requests
 2. Submitting pull requests for improvements